Divorced Girl Smiling received this e-mail from a reader seeking advice about sex after divorce and how to be safe.

 I will only say this once, but I will say it loud and clear.

 Safe sex after divorce is just as important as safe sex was before you were married.
-It’s actually MORE important because you now have kids to think about!
+It’s actually MORE important because you now have children to think about!

 I can’t believe the number of older, divorced men and women who tell me they have unprotected sex with people they either just met or have yet to have the sex history talk with.
 They look at me with this innocent (I like to call it naïve and stupid) look and say, “Well…I’m sure it’s fine.”